hyperledger/besu-docs/docs/HowTo/Deploy/High-Availability.md

-description: Pantheon high availability
+description: Hyperledger Besu high availability
 <!--- END of page meta data -->

 # High Availability of JSON-RPC and RPC Rub/Sub APIs

-To enable high availability to the [RPC Pub/Sub API over WebSockets](../Interact/Pantheon-APIs/RPC-PubSub.md) or the [JSON-RPC API](../Interact/Pantheon-APIs/Using-JSON-RPC-API.md) run and synchronize multiple Pantheon nodes to the network.
+To enable high availability to the [RPC Pub/Sub API over WebSockets](../Interact/APIs/RPC-PubSub.md) or the [JSON-RPC API](../Interact/APIs/Using-JSON-RPC-API.md) run and synchronize multiple Hyperledger Besu nodes to the network.
 Use a load balancer to distribute requests across nodes in the cluster that are ready to receive requests.